 "Love Is As Strong As Death": On Human Desire and Commitment

 Once again, the Program of Liberal Studies will offer a week of seminars for alumni/ae of the Program, their relatives and friends, and anyone else eager to read and discuss important texts and ideas as part of a welcoming and lively intellectual community.

-The sessions will feature a multi-faceted reflection on the ways in which the liberal arts become sites of contestation and sources of consolation in times of historical crisis.
-The sessions will be taught by current or emeritus/ae faculty of the Program of Liberal Studies.
+The sessions will feature a multi-faceted reflection on love as an expression of human desire and a source of theological, philosophical, aesthetic, and interpersonal commitment.
+The sessions will be taught by current faculty of the Program of Liberal Studies.
 Please consider joining us for what promises to be once again an exhilarating week.